dante9999/AWS-CGS-file-uploader/README.md

 - bucket_name: The name of the Amazon S3 bucket to which the files will be uploaded.
 - credentials_path: The path to the Amazon S3 credentials file, in CSV format.

+### Updates
+Draft of new methods for uploading large size files are added in new_methods.py.Not to be used yet.
+It can handle very large files efficiently to use multipart uploads, which split the file into smaller parts (known as "parts" or "chunks") and upload them in parallel.
+This can improve the upload speed and reduce the likelihood of network failures or timeouts.